Earl Bales Park

 Earl Bales Park is a large park in Toronto, Ontario, Canada.
 The West Don River runs through it.
+It was named after Robert Earl Bales, a former reeve of the North York township.
+The park contains a ski centre, community centre, dog park, amphitheatre and a holocaust memorial, The Canadian Society for Yad Vashem Holocaust Memorial Site.
+There are many forested trails going through the park, as well as a 3.2 ha stormwater management pond.

 History

 The 51 ha park was built on farm land owned by John Bales, which later became York Downs Golf and Country Club in 1922.
 The land was saved from development after the sale of the club which relocated in 1969 to Unionville, Ontario and was turned into an urban park in 1975.
 Don Valley Golf Course is located to the east and south of the park.

 John Bales House, which dates back to 1824, was used as the greenskeeper's home from 1922 to 1969.

 The park is named for former Reeve of North York Township (1934-1940) Robert Earl Bales (and great-grandson of John Bales).

 Services

 Besides being a city park, it is also home to: